galaxyproject/training-material/topics/admin/tutorials/wireguard-headscale/tutorial.md

 # What is Tailscale?

-It's like wireguard but easier and they built a **lot** of nice features on top of it.
+It's like Wireguard but easier and they built a **lot** of nice features on top of it.
 It's networking that "Just Works™" even more than Wireguard.
+If you prefer to use plain Wireguard without Headscale/Tailscale, or just want to get an understanding of the technology that Headscale/Tailscale build off of, [there is a tutorial for that]({% link topics/admin/tutorials/wireguard/tutorial.md %}) as well.

 ## Is it right for me?